mbiczo/Notes/stats_notes.rst

 **Comparison**

 This basic method is to divide a population into *control* and *treatment* groups.
 The *treatment* group receives the test, and the control group remains unchanged.
-The measurments or responses of both groups are then *compared*.
+The measurements or responses of both groups are then *compared*.

 **Things to Note:**